Skip to Content

 But what does a motorhome rental in New Zealand cost?
 Well, this varies a lot!
 For a budget motorhome (more like a campervan) you can pick them up for around $150 NZD per day.
 For a mid-range motorhome expect to pay between $200 – $300 NZD per day and for a luxury motorhome you’re looking at around $400 NZD per day.
 These prices are for the summer season which is the most expensive time to rent a motorhome in NZ.

-When it comes to searching for a motorhome with price in mind the best thing you can do is head to Motorhome Republic and just start searching.
+Alternatively, you can head to Motorhome Republic and do a search to see what the motorhome options are accross many different companies.
 To do so, simply select the country, pick up and drop off dates as well as locations, and most importantly, the number of people you’re traveling with.
 When you find a motorhome you love you can add any extras you need such as tables, bikes, baby seats, etc, and get a quote.

 Motorhome Republic doesn’t have an instant book option for motorhomes in New Zealand.
 Instead, you’ll need to fill out all your details and payment info and the request to book.
 From there you’ll be approved for the rental or put in contact with a sales rep who will work through other options if that exact one is not available.
 I’ve done it and it’s actually much easier than contacting several motorhome companies to get quotes.